garystafford/streaming-sales-generator/README.md

 Each time you want to explore or demonstrate a new streaming technology, you must first find an adequate data source or develop a new source.
 Ideally, the streaming data source should be complex enough to perform multiple types of analyses on and visualize different aspects with BI and dashboarding tools.
-Additionally, the streaming data source should possess a degree of consistency and predictability while still displaying a reasonable level of natural randomness, and conversely, not result in a uniform distribution of data over time.
+Additionally, the streaming data source should possess a degree of consistency and predictability while still displaying a reasonable level of natural randomness.
+Conversely, the source should not result in an unnatural uniform distribution of data over time.

 This project's highly configurable data generator (`producer.py`) streams beverage products, semi-random beverage sales transactions, and inventory restocking activities to Apache Kafka topics.
 It is designed for demonstrating streaming data analytics tools,